grassroot-software/grassroot_curriculum/foundations/introduction/join_the_odin_community.md

 ### Introduction

 Working and collaborating with other people is an important part of working as a web developer.
 Therefore, we at The Grassroot Project encourage you to participate in our online chat community, which we'll talk more about below.
-By joining the community, you can grow alongside other Odinites and help each other learn web development.
+By joining the community, you can grow alongside other Grassroot and help each other learn web development.
 While you're at it, you can check out our [Facebook page](https://www.facebook.com/grassroot.herokuapp/), [follow us on Twitter](https://twitter.com/grassroot-software) and catch up on [Instagram](https://www.instagram.com/grassroot.herokuapp/).
 Use #Grassroot to share your Grassroot Project progress, updates, thoughts and to see what other Grassroot students are up to!

 ### Why a Community Is Awesome for You